Unbiased estimator for the variance of the leave-one-out cross-validation estimator for a Bayesian normal model with fixed variance: Discussion

 \section{Discussion}

-The current common way of estimating the uncertainty in the LOO-CV model assessment and comparison utilises a naive biased estimator for the variance of the sampling distribution.
-The naive approach may result in a significantly underestimated variability~\citep{bengio_Grandvalet_2004,varoquaux2017166,varoquaux201868} an bad calibration of the uncertainty~\citep{sivula_2020_loo_uncertainty}.
-An important result by \citet{bengio_Grandvalet_2004} state that no unbiased variance estimator can be constructed, that would apply for any utility or loss measure and any model.
+The current common way of estimating the uncertainty in the LOO-CV model assessment and comparison utilizes a naive biased estimator for the variance of the sampling distribution.
+The naive approach may result in a significantly underestimated variability~\citep{bengio_Grandvalet_2004,varoquaux2017166,varoquaux201868} and bad calibration of the uncertainty~\citep{sivula_2020_loo_uncertainty}.
+An important result by \citet{bengio_Grandvalet_2004} states that no unbiased variance estimator can be constructed in general, that would apply for any utility or loss measure and any model.
 We show that it is possible to construct an unbiased estimator considering a specific predictive performance measure and model.

 While the unbiasedness itself is not necessary for a feasible estimator of the variance of the sampling distribution in this context, the presented result serves as an example of the existence of such estimators and as an example of a possibility to improve over the naive approach.
-We expect that this approach of finding problem-specific estimators would extend to other more complex models and benefit the data analysis field with a more accurate assessment of the uncertainty in the widely used LOO-CV model comparison.
+We expect that this approach of finding problem-specific estimators would extend to other, more complex models and benefit the data analysis field with a more accurate assessment of the uncertainty in the widely used LOO-CV model comparison.
 Although deriving the variance of the sampling distribution could be unfeasible in some problem settings, it could be possible to apply some approximative method to obtain an estimator, not necessarily unbiased one, that would result in a better calibration of the uncertainty than with the naive variance estimator.
-Further research is needed to inspect the extendability of the problem-specific approach.
+Further research is needed to study the possibility of extending the problem-specific approach to more complex settings.